itsmichaelbtw/express-fs-routes/README.md

 # express-fs-routes

-An intuitive way of defining and registering your routes for your express app.
+An intuitive way of defining and registering your routes for your Express app.
 Avoid the clutter and cumbersome process of importing your routes and manually registering them.
-Easily create and manage express routes with a simple directory structure.
+Easily create and manage Express routes with a simple directory structure.
 No more hard coding routes into your projects main file.
 Specify a directory to scan, and all routes will be automatically registered.

+**New to Express?** Check out the [Express documentation](https://expressjs.com/en/guide/routing.html) to get started.

 ## Table of Contents